ivanvoitovych/tour-of-heroes/step-10.md

 </Layout>
 ```

-After refreshing the page you should be able to read, update, create and delete heroes.
+After refreshing the page, you can read, update, create, and delete heroes.

 I hope you liked this tutorial.
 And I apologize if something is unclear, I'm not much of a tutor.

-Feel free to contact me if you have any questions or found a bug.
+Feel free to contact me if you have any questions or find a bug.

 ## [Home](/README.md#Steps)